yelouafi/adtstream/README.md

     Stream.bind(subscribe, unsubscribe, untilP)

-The subscribes to an event source using the 1st argument, and yields results from the event until the ending promise (the 3rd argument) completes then unsubscribes using the 2nd argument
+The function subscribes to an event source using the 1st argument, and yields results from the event source until the ending promise (the 3rd argument) completes then unsubscribes using the 2nd argument

 For example here is how Streams are built from DOM events